KOSMOS+

 ABOUT THE GATHERING

-To celebrate the hard work and commitment of the Research Fellows of the NeurAstra Educational Programme (NAEP First Edition 2024/2025—Feynman Promotion), we will gather to visit together the centre of particles discovery at CERN, the European Organization for Nuclear Research, located at Meyrin, near Geneva on the French-Swiss border.
+To celebrate the hard work and commitment of the Research Fellows of the NeurAstra Educational Programme (NAEP First Edition 2024/2025—Feynman Promotion), we will gather to visit together the centre of particles discovery at CERN, the European Organization for Nuclear Research, located at Meyrin.
 CERN is home to the famous Large Hadron Collider (LHC), the world’s most powerful particle accelerator, where scientists probe the fundamental forces and particles that constitute the universe.
-After that, we will wrap up the year with a debrief — and an ice cream — at Le Glacier des Particules.
+After that, we will wrap up the year with a debrief — and an ice cream at Le Glacier des Particules.

 Annual Meeting at L’Observatoire